Arlington prosecutor goes to Va. Supreme Court against judges who challenge her new policies

 In most jurisdictions, when a prosecutor states they want to “nolle pros” or dismiss a case, the defendant doesn’t object and the judge approves the ending of the case, usually with no explanation from a prosecutor or inquiry from a judge.
 Dehghani-Tafti’s brief notes that last fall, when the Arlington public defender asked for the prosecutor to state the “good cause” for a nolle pros, Judge Newman responded, “Well they don’t have to give a proffer for good cause unless … you’re seeking a dismissal.”

-In January, when Arlington prosecutors wanted to nolle pros a case of marijuana posession, Judge Fiore requested briefs, oral argument, then issued a 10-page opinion in July.
+In January, when Arlington prosecutors wanted to nolle pros a case of marijuana possession, Judge Fiore requested briefs, oral argument, then issued a 10-page opinion in July.
 “Essentially,” Fiore wrote, “the Commonwealth argues public policy as the reason to disregard a criminal statute that was fully considered, voted on and passed by both chambers of the Virginia General Assembly,” and the reason to nolle pros a case.

 “The Court will not sanction an executive’s opinion,” Fiore added, “that a law passed by the Virginia legislature is an ineffectual law, for in doing so the Court would be partisan and thus violate the Judicial Canon prohibiting partisan consideration when rendering an opinion or judgment of the Court.”
 Fiore then nolle prossed the case anyway, because lab tests on the marijuana were legally insufficient.